nevenjovanovic/cts-croala/README.md

 # CroALa, a CTS edition

-Make Neo-Latin texts from [CroALa](http://croala.ffzg.unizg.hr) conformant to the requirements of the [CITE Architecture](http://cite-architecture.github.io/).
+Make Neo-Latin texts from [CroALa](http://croala.ffzg.unizg.hr) conformant to the requirements of the [CITE Architecture](http://cite-architecture.github.io/) and the [CapiTainS guidelines](http://capitains.github.io/pages/guidelines).

 ## The team